k-bobin/k-bobin/README.md

 - LinkedIn: [Bobin Kim](https://www.linkedin.com/in/kim-bobin/)
 - Email: bobinkim0@gmail.com

-Feel free to reach out if you'd like to discuss coding challenges, share knowledge, or chat about our shared interests in AI, machine learning, or computer vision.
-Let's learn and grow together!
+Feel free to reach out if you'd like to discuss coding challenges, share knowledge, or chat about our shared interests in AI, machine learning, etc. Let's learn and grow together!

 <!---